Much like Cape Cod's primary airport in Hyannis, the Provincetown Airport is also small, friendly and super-easy to get around.

 then it makes sense to fly to Provincetown.
 All these "Outer Cape" towns are a half-hour drive or less from Provincetown Airport.

 Orleans is a little farther away.
 Usually about a 45 minute drive in busy summer traffic.

 If you're going to any other town, Barnstable Municipal (Hyannis) Airport is the better choice.
-Hyannis is much more centrally located than Provincetown.
+Hyannis is in the Mid-Cape area - much more centrally located than Provincetown.

 (Hop on over to my Cape Cod towns page to see where each town is located in relation to Provincetown and Hyannis.)

 The airport is northwest of downtown, about 2 miles out, in a gorgeous setting on Race Point.

 If you've arranged for a Provincetown car rental, you're all set.
 Pick up your car at the airport, and be on your way.

 Otherwise, take a cab.
 They'll fetch you right outside the airport and deliver you to your destination in no time.

 Average cost for a cab ride from the airport to downtown - $8+ per person.